JesseJames-Git/Smart-Goal-Planner/README.md

 - Internet acces
 - A morden web browser

-## Remote use
-In this Repository, the deployed page is a link to the actual website.
-In there feel free to input details and manipulate data as you wish.

 ## Local use
 If you would like to use my code you'll need:
 - Understanding of using the terminal and Firm understanding of HTML, CSS, and JavaScript.